Analytics consent. We use analytics only with your permission. Analytics does not include clinical information or health information.

 service

-A medical certificate assessment is based on the GP’s clinical judgement.
-The GP may ask when symptoms started, how they affected work or study, and whether the request can be assessed safely online.
-Certificates are not automatic.
+Yes.
+HerDoc doctors can issue medical certificates after a telehealth appointment when the doctor decides it is clinically appropriate.
+Certificates are not automatic; your doctor may ask when symptoms started, how they affected work or study, and whether the request can be assessed safely online.

 pillar